 Airport transfer in Punta Cana with a pre-booked transfer

-90% of all arriving passengers might have a shared shuttle included in their holiday package, but in case you have booked flight and hotel separately or are traveling on a dynamic packaging product, chances are that you need a transfer from Punta Cana Airport to your destination, most likely one of the several all-inclusive resorts.
+Some arriving passengers might have a shared shuttle included in their holiday package, but in case you have booked flight and hotel separately or are traveling on a dynamic packaging product, chances are that you need a transfer from Punta Cana Airport to your destination, most likely one of the several all-inclusive resorts.
 And even if you have a shared shuttle from your tour operator included, you might opt to book a private Punta Cana airport transfer separately as this saves you a considerable amount of time (no waiting for other passengers + direct transfer without any other stops to your hotel).

-It does not matter for which of the following options you decide, the procedure when arriving at the airport is always the same.
+It does not matter for which of the following options you decide, the procedure when arriving at the airport in Punta Cana is always the same.
 Once you have passed immigration and customs (don’t forget to fill out your e-ticket immigration form online before you travel to the Dominican Republic), you follow the walkway until the area with the desks of the tour companies OR the area of drivers waiting with signs showing the company and/or your name.
 The detailed instructions you can usually find on your voucher.

 Private transfer from Punta Cana Airport to your resort

-For booking private shuttles, make sure you book the right area as prices for transfers to Cap Cana, Bavaro, Macao or Uvero Alto might vary.
+For booking your private Punta Cana airport transfer, make sure you book the right area as prices for transfers to Cap Cana, Bavaro, Macao or Uvero Alto might vary.
 Just check out one of the following offers to see if it fits your hotel*.

 Shared transfer from Punta Cana Airport to your resort

 Shared transfers are – especially if traveling alone – considerably cheaper than private transfers.
 They are already starting from 8 USD per way.
-You share the van with passengers on a similar arrival time than yours.
-After reaching the bus, you might have to wait for other passengers to join, depending on the pre-bookings of the tour operator.
-However, usually this should not be more than 30 minutes.
+You share the van with passengers at a similar arrival time to yours.
+After reaching the bus, you might have to wait for other passengers to join, depending on the pre-bookings of the tour operator on that certain day.
+However, usually, this should not be more than 30 minutes.
 The all-inclusive resort where you and the other passengers are staying might not always be the same so be prepared to stop at 2 or 3 other hotels in the Punta Cana area before reaching yours.